BenAkor/BenAkor/Ubuntu_console.md

 * The machine should boot using the Install Ubuntu option which is usually the first option in the menu

-* After you should be able to navigate the installation screen using the arrows keys
+* After that you should be able to navigate the installation screen using the arrows keys